kaizhu256/node-swgg/README.md

 - add cached version crudGetManyByQueryCached
 - none

-#### changelog for v2017.11.15
+#### changelog for v2017.11.20
-- npm publish 2017.11.15
+- npm publish 2017.11.20
-- add env tags filter \$npm_package_swggTags0
+- add param operation['x-swgg-consumes0'], operation['x-swgg-notRequired'], and operation['x-swgg-required']
-- add function assertSwaggerValidate
+- add operation['x-swgg-consumes0'] = 'application/xml' support for wechat-pay
 - allow function dbRowListRandomCreate to recurse objects and stop with modeSubdoc flag
-- function templateRender - default to htmlSafe and override with flag notHtmlSafe
-- ui - add cross-browser multiline placeholder support for textarea
-- ui - add dynamic input validation
-- ui - include resource description from header in operationList
-- ui - merge template templateUiResponseAjax into templateUiOperation
-- ui - select pre-text when clicked
-- ui - truncate resource long-descriptions
-- ui - remove eventListeners in operation-div (and rely on resource-ui eventListeners)
-- rename function uiRender -> uiRenderAll
-- rename property x-swgg-urlApp -> x-swgg-downloadStandaloneApp
-- update function normalizeSwaggerJson to override swaggerJson with x-swgg-tags0-override
+- disable submit-button on input-validation-error
+- fix in.body parameter not showing validation-error-message
+- update ui to show required attribute only in 'name and desscription' section
+- use textarea for string (json)
 - none

 #### this package requires